 Workshops & UX Training

-I love giving workshops and trainings.
+I enjoy giving workshops and trainings.
 It is great fun - for me, and for the participants.
 Themes of the workshops are:

 - How to conduct customer interviews (learning with video examples and practising in pairs)